2021 Haiti earthquake: Aftermath

 Search and rescue teams of Haitian police and Haitian health department workers were joined by volunteers.
 Foreign charities, nongovernmental organizations, and other volunteer groups sent workers, supplies, and equipment to help in the recovery and search and rescue.

 On 23 August, rescue workers found 24 people, 20 adults, and four children, alive under the rubble of a collapsed building near the mountain Pic Macaya.
 The survivors were then transported to Camp-Perrin, where they received further treatment for their injuries.
 Just a few days before, on 17 August 16 people were rescued from a former UN-occupied building in Les Cayes.
 Rescuers also recovered nine bodies from the building.

 The UN requested over $180 million to aid in recovery efforts related to providing basic living assistance to victims and the surrounding area.
 Due to the destruction of critical markets and agriculture, the UN Food and Agriculture Administration requested $20 million to aid in recovering farming practices.
 Grand'Anse, Nippes, and Sudd have been cited as being the most negatively impacted by food loss and scarcity.

 Shelter has been cited as the greatest need of the affected region.
 More than 50,000 homes and shelters were destroyed.
 Haitian people are sleeping in homes missing roofs and walls, open fields, and public buildings.
+Nongovernmental organizations supplied Hatian's who lost their homes with temporary shelters.
+These temporary shelters have become long term shelters as Haiti continues to rebuild.

 The earthquake was also said to have triggered a surge in violent crimes and protests already spiraling out of control.
 The earthquake is also said to have triggered additional burden on working women and caused a temporary setback in their career progressions.
+In the aftermath of the earthquake, majorities of the population have said that gender based violence has increased as a result of the earthquake.